 Note that the coverage of American and Asian leagues keeps the SO5 structure running during the summer, when the European leagues are on a break (something to think about that when you’re building your gallery).

 Quite obviously, the aim is to get a team together that can score the highest points possible.
-Once you’ve picked your team and chosen a captain (who will get an additional bonus) hit ‘confirm’ and you’re good to go.
+Once you’ve picked your team and chosen a captain (if applicable) hit ‘confirm’ and you’re good to go.
 You can change your team as many times as you like, right up to the deadline.

-You can only enter one team into each division of each SO5 competition.
+You can only enter one team into each tournament of each SO5 competition, and you can only use each card in one lineup.
 You might want to think about which divisions and leagues to target early on, so that you can build your cards around that perhaps bearing in mind which leagues are the most competitive or tend to cost more to buy players in.
 Try not to spread yourself too thin early on.

-Just like in real life, training is where you send your players when they don’t have a match and you want to build up their skills.
-Entering players in the Sorare training league will help to develop their XP, gradually helping to increase their bonus and making them more useful in the SO5 competitions.
+Just like in real life, training helps players to build up their skills.
+Entering players into Sorare training will give them twice as much XP as they would do in SO5, gradually helping to increase their bonus and making them more useful in the SO5 competitions.

 You’ll find the training league within the ‘Play’ section of the site at the top of the list of tournaments.
-After you set your SO5 teams up, it makes sense to go into the training section and enter any players who haven’t been put in one of the other teams.
-You still have to build a 5-a-side team as before so you may not be able to train everyone, all of the time, as usually you’ll find that you run out of goalkeepers before you run out of outfield players.
+You can enter three training teams each gameweek so, after you set your SO5 teams up, it makes sense to go into the training section and enter any players who haven’t been put in one of the other teams.

 The scoring matrix